Generic selectors

 Resuming your research after leave

-Just as it’s important to officially inform the University of any intention to take leave, it’s vital that you comply with any necessary administrative obligations to inform the University when you resume active candidature.
-This will also ensure any scholarship payments commence again.
+It’s vital to follow any necessary administrative processes to inform the University when you’re going to resume active candidature.
+This also ensures any scholarship payments will re-commence.
 You will be emailed before you are due to resume your studies with information about how to re-enrol.
 You should also get in contact with your supervisor to discuss your plans for returning to your studies.

 Get help from a caseworker or solicitor.